Arkay-1248/Do-Not-Go-Gentle/Readme.md

   - Optional Nude bodies: seems obvious, but both underwear.dll and New Gentleman.dll are both inside this optional mod.
 This means that, when you enable optional nudity, both genders will be nude, but will automatically get underwear distributed to them that can be removed if you so choose
   - Three enb presets and Amethyst Reshade can be disabled at any time.
   - Survival Mode is now included with patches and Survival Mode Control Panel, however, it will be turned off by default.
 You can turn it on in the vanilla settings page if you would so like.
+  - Clean Save Auto-reloader is enabled by default to help preserve your save from some bugs that still exist in Skyrim related to saving and reloading.
+You *can* turn this mod off, but I left it enabled by default for this purpose.

 Make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.